Contact

 Overview

-Tower operates as a prominent private general insurer in New Zealand and across seven Pacific Island countries.
+Tower operates as a prominent private general insurer in New Zealand and across five Pacific Island countries.

 As New Zealand's largest direct-to-consumer insurer, Tower is unique in servicing the vast majority of its more than 300,000 customers via its direct channels.
 The insurer also has a rapidly growing partnership business, which secures mutually beneficial business partnerships that drive policy sales and growth.